microsoft/bedrock-cli/guides/auth-private-helm-repos.md

 ## Utilizing The Default PAT (ACCESS_TOKEN_SECRET)

-By default, all services created via `spk service create` with the the `--helm-config-*` family of options will be setup to consume the environment variable `ACCESS_TOKEN_SECRET` -- The PAT used to clone the application repository in the HLD-to-Materialized pipeline.
+By default, all services created via `spk service create` with the `--helm-config-*` family of options will be setup to consume the environment variable `ACCESS_TOKEN_SECRET` -- The PAT used to clone the application repository in the HLD-to-Materialized pipeline.
 So if the PAT used to setup your